lucasjoliveau/doc/fr/legal/terms/enterprise.md

 of merchantability, fitness for a particular purpose or non-infringement, to the maximum extent permitted by applicable law.

-Odoo SA does not warrant that the Software complies with any local or international law or regulations.
+Konvergo ERP SA does not warrant that the Software complies with any local or international law or regulations.

 ### 7.3 Limitation of Liability